iturner72/book-notes/the_crypto_story.md

         execute than the gas limit - it fails (and still pays the gas fee).
 This deters people from sending superlong transactions that clog the netwoek, and it absolutely prevents them from clogging the network forever.
+    + In early Ethereum, the gas fees, as well as built-in mining rewards, were paid to the miner who mided a block.
+Since the move to PoS, the built-in rewards are lower.
+And now some of the gas fees are "burned" instead of being paid to validators.
+The basic result is that Ether as a whole is paying less for security under PoS than it used to.
+* iv.
+Tokens
+    + ERC-20: One thing a smart contract can do in Ethereum is create new cryptocurrencies.
+These cryptocurrencies are generally called "tokens."
+    + Why do this?
+        + 1. You can make up an arbitrary token that trades electronically.
+        + 2. If you do that, people might pay a nonzero amount of money for it.
+        + 3. Worth a shot, no?
+    + This is so easy, there's 4 lines of code in the Ethereum white paper for "implementing a token system" on Ethereum.

 # III The Crypto Financial System